Publication Ethics

 Fundamental errors in published work

-When authors discover a significant error or inaccuracy in his/her own published work, it is the author's obligation to promptly notify the journal editors or publishers and cooperate with the editors to retract or correct the paper.
+When authors identify a significant error or inaccuracy in their own published work, they have an obligation to promptly inform the journal editors or publishers and work with the editors to retract or correct the paper.